ryan-haskell/unblank/docs/progression.md

 the village center.
 Talking to him gives dialog (something something, save the world, talk to villagers for help).
 The player gets a quest to retrieve (3?) magic things.
 Other villagers spawn into existance around the town.
 One villager is a shopkeeper with (cosmetics?, buffs?).
-One villager has a quest to kill 3 of enemy B. Completing this quest rewards (dodge roll / dash?, map?).
+One villager has a quest to kill 3 of enemy B. Completing this quest rewards dodge roll.
+Acquiring the dodge roll causes a stmina meter to appear.

-Map???

 Code Work: